jonathanschn/Sudoku/README.md

 Sudoku generator and visualized solver

 # Generate a Sudoku
 A valid Sudoku has a SINGLE solution.
-Therefore, creating new Soduku boards is a fun challenge.
+Therefore, creating new Soduku puzzles is a fun challenge.
 Running the GUI will automatically generate a Sudoku.
 Click the 'GENERATE NEW SUDOKU" button to create a new game.